dylants/tic-tac-toe/README.md

 ## Getting Started ##
 If the game is hosted, you may find the URL in the GitHub description above.
-Please be aware that the game may take a while to connect because of the cheap (free!) hosting.
+Please be aware that the game may take a while to connect because of the cheap hosting.

 To run it locally, you'll need to install Node.js, clone the repo, and within the directory of the game run: